New ideas for surviving and thriving this winter.

-Three fresh ideas for managing your wellbeing this winter:
+Three fresh ideas for managing your wellbeing this winter

 Stress relief was one of the main themes of the event.
 For many, meditation and exercise are the main ways for managing the day-to-day stress.
 GOOP introduced us to a new practice.

-Meera Lee Patel teaches how to channel your feelings into creativity.
+Learn how to channel your feelings into creativity.
 If you’re intimidated by even the thought of art or anything creative, don’t be.
 You don’t need a great eye or advanced skill to complete her exercises.
 Just a willingness to play with paint and time to express your feelings in color and shapes.
 You can do it alone or do it with family.

 Dr. Avanti Kumar-Singh shared her story about healing herself through Ayurvedic principles after training in Western medicine.
 If you’re not familiar with Ayurvedic eating, it has 4 principles: